Are Biological Systems More Intelligent Than Artificial Intelligence?: What is Adaptation?

 That biological self-organising systems adapt efficiently means they are able to embody weaker policies than today's ML systems.
-How weak a policy can be embodied depends on the abstraction layer \cite{bennett2024a}.
-Intuitively, an abstraction layer is like a window through which only part of the world can be seen.
+This capacity hinges on the abstraction layer \cite{bennett2024a}.
+An abstraction layer is like a window through which only part of the world can be seen.
 It conveys an inductive bias that helps or hinders adaptation.
-When we optimise the system at a lower level of abstraction, this is like saying they can ``move'' this window to convey a different inductive bias.
+When I optimise the system at a lower level of abstraction, this is like saying I can ``move'' this window to convey a different inductive bias.
 The bigger the window, the ``weaker'' the policy it is possible to learn.
+What this means is that intelligence is primarily a matter of the lens through which we interact with a problem.
+Hardware, not just software.
+In enactivist terms, an intelligent choice of abstraction layer is one that reduces the ``big world'' of all information to a ``small world'' of \textbf{relevant} information \cite{vervaeke2012,vervaeke2013a,vervaeke2013b}.
 In a typical computer, lower levels of abstraction tend to be static.
 The window cannot move.
-We will show a static abstraction layer limits adaptability at higher levels of abstraction by limiting how weak the policies embodied by the system can be.
+I will show a static abstraction layer limits adaptability at higher levels of abstraction by limiting how weak the policies embodied by the system can be.
 Adaptability at high levels \textit{requires} adaptability at low levels, and delegation of control facilitates this.